DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* You have written some pretty big programs with lots of lines of code.
 We can split that code into multiple files.
 * Day 64 - Oops...
 	* Oops...it's actually OOP (see what I did there).
 Object Oriented Programming is the name of the game today.
+* Day 65 - Character Creation
+	* You really have enough knowledge now to spice up video games.
+In today's project, you get to create characters for your video game.